tuyennkn/FS_admin/NULL_CATEGORY_HANDLING_FIX.md

 - Backward compatibility maintained

 ## Database Considerations
-The null category_id values in the database might be due to:
+The null category values in the database might be due to:
 1. Books created before categories were implemented
 2. Categories that were deleted after books were created
 3. Manual data entry without category assignment